 And here are my observations about the accessibility of the different ways one can interact with Slack.

-As hinted already, the web interface is pretty much inaccessible once you join a team and interact with the real UI.
-Getting information about Slack, even signing up to a team work OK, but the actual hot stuff isn’t working.
-Aside from the textarea that is the input for a message, and an occasional link strewn about, the rest is all non-semantic clickable div and span elements, probably very nicely colored if memory serves me right from reading reviews.
-Even though it’s 2016, and Slack has only been around since 2013, they definitely didn’t use the web accessibility basics, AKA proper semantics, in their HTML.
-So yes, you can get all kinds of information about Slack, you can sign up to teams, but the rest should then be done in a mobile client (see below).
-That is, if you’re a keyboard or screen reader user or have a need for other assistive technologies in the browser.
-The only place this is a little better is in mobile Safari, and using exploratory touch, not sequential walk through of the web app.
-There, you can get to certain things a little more easily than from the constraints of a desktop browser/screen reader combination.
+As hinted already, the web interface was initially pretty much inaccessible once you joined a team and interacted with the real UI.
+Getting information about Slack, even signing up to a team worked OK, but the actual hot stuff wasn’t working.
+Aside from the textarea that is the input for a message, and an occasional link strewn about, the rest was all non-semantic clickable div and span elements, probably very nicely colored if memory serves me right from reading reviews.
+Even though it was 2016 when I did the original test, and Slack had only been around since 2013, they definitely didn’t use the web accessibility basics, AKA proper semantics, in their HTML.
+So yes, you could get all kinds of information about Slack, you could sign up to teams, but the rest should then be done in a mobile client.
+That was true then, if you were a keyboard or screen reader user or had a need for other assistive technologies in the browser.
+The only place this was a little better was in mobile Safari, and using exploratory touch, not sequential walk through of the web app.
+There, you could get to certain things a little more easily than from the constraints of a desktop browser/screen reader combination.

 From reports of friends, and my initial trials, I knew the iOS client was supposed to be accessible.
 However when I first tried this with the a11ySlackers, I found a very confusing bug with where my position was or should be within a channel’s message history.
 Back then in September of 2015, I gave up and switched to IRC instead.
 Later, as I signed up to Chris’s evangelism community, I decided to dig back into this and finally figure out what was wrong.
 Because the rest of the app seemed largely accessible, including hiding the background when one of the side bar menus is active, something many iOS developers get wrong initially, by experience.
 As of November 2016, all problems I initially reported at this point in the post have been fixed.
 If you’re on the iOS client and have version 3.8 or later installed, you’re all good.
 If not, I suggest you update at once.
 The pagination problem where the last page was at the top and the first at the far bottom, team switcher problems some reported, and also interaction with attachments to a message have all been addressed, and one can now call this client fit for productive use.

-The Android client, from some initial testing, also seems largely accessible.
+The Android client, from some initial testing, also seemed largely accessible.
 Yay! 🙂

-The only thing I found are two unlabeled controls, one at the top of the Settings screen, and one in the sub menu for adding/changing teams.
-Adding a team is unlabeled, existing teams have labels.
+The only thing I found were two unlabeled controls, one at the top of the Settings screen, and one in the sub menu for adding/changing teams.
+Adding a team was unlabeled, existing teams had labels.

-However, there are rumors that Slack are working on improving the web site’s accessibility.
-I certainly hope so, and that those improvements will hit the public soon!
 After all, the biggest driver behind the development of Slack features, according to Slack’s CEO Stewart Butterfield in an interview with German Gründerszene Magazin, is the question how users feel when using the service.
-Well, I can tell you, Mr. Butterfield, right now, a not small group of users or potential users feel pretty much left out!
-And it is my sincere hope, and plea, that you use some of those millions of dollars you keep raising, to make sure that more users feel better about your service in the near future!
+Well, I can tell you, Mr. Butterfield, right now, a not small group of users or potential users feel better about your service than was previously the case!
+This should be encouragement to carry on, and continue to spread the word about the good things your teams are doing.

 I will keep this article updated to reflect latest developments as they reach the public.